Artipic

-Artipic is a graphics editor developed for Microsoft Windows and macOS.
+Artipic is a graphics editor developed for Microsoft Windows.
+An older version for macOS is still available but unsupported.

 Artipic features drawing, editing, retouching, transforming and composing images including color corrections, effects and layer-based operations.
 It converts all common image formats and imports camera raw formats.

 In the global image editing ecosystem Artipic can be positioned somewhere in the middle.
 It differs from simple free photo editors by more advanced capabilities, however it does not cover the complete professional-level functionality pack provided by industry leaders like Adobe Photoshop.

 History

 Artipic developed by Swedish company Artipic AB.
 Artipic 1.0 was released in March 2014 as a free version.
 The first commercial version on Microsoft Windows was released in November 2014, on macOS – in October 2015.